jMetal/Evolver/README.md

 # Example: Meta-optimizing NSGA-II to solve an engineering problem
 To illustrate the use of Evolver, we provide an example where NSGA-II, as meta-optimizer, is used to find a configuration of NSGA-II for the liquid-rocket single element injector design problem described in [Engineering applications of multi-objective evolutionary algorithms: A test suite of box-constrained real-world problems](https://doi.org/10.1016/j.engappai.2023.106192).
 This problem in included in jMetal in the *org.uma.jmetal.problem.multiobjective.rwa.Goel2007* class.
 The code to run this example is in the [NSGAIIOptimizingNSGAIIForProblemGoel2007](https://github.com/jMetal/Evolver/blob/main/src/main/java/org/uma/evolver/examples/NSGAIIOptimizingNSGAIIForProblemGoel2007.java) program in Evolver.
-Without entering into details, we set the Epsilon and Inverted Generational Distance Plus as indicators to be minimized and the stopping condition of the meta-optimizer is to compute 2000 function evaluations.
+Without entering into details, we set the Epsilon and Inverted Generational Distance Plus as indicators to be minimized and the stopping condition of the meta-optimizer and the NSGA-II to be tuned are, respectively, 2000 and 7000 function evaluations.

 We execute the program in a terminal by using the following command:
 ```console